cxrsten/gehaut/README.md

 - 🔰 Administration, Developement and Roomgirl @ @TJC-Team

-- 🎵 Baritone, Trombone, Tuba, Piano, Drumset, Trumpet, Bassoon, Violin
+- 🎵 Brass, Strings and Keys

 <br/>